s-w-1-t-c-h/owa_mailer/README.md

 # OWA Mailer
 Simple mailer script in python3 to send basic emails via hosted Microsoft Exchange OWA.
+Not for ops but good enough for CTFs, HTB, etc...

 # Requirements
 Needs exchangelib.
 Install with pip3 or however you like: